 Financial assets that do not fulfill the requirements as stated in the categories described above are to be measured at fair value through profit or loss.
-Financial assets and liabilities can, on initial recognition, irrevocably and under certain circumstances, be recognized at fair value through profit or loss.
+Financial assets and liabilities can, on initial recognition, irrevocably and under certain circumstances, be recognized at fair value through profit or loss if this leads to more relevant information.
+Derivatives are recognized at fair value through profit or loss.
 During the year, Essity did not recognize any financial assets or liabilities, except for derivatives and liabilities that are part of a hedging relationship, in this category.
 For more information, refer to Note E6 Derivatives and hedge accounting on page 152.